smallsticker/smallsticker-client/README.md

 We’re using [Gatsby V2](https://github.com/gatsbyjs/gatsby) and [Emotion](https://emotion.sh/) to get the data on screen.

-The store is statically rendered using the Shopify source plugin, and the maintainer dashboard is a dynamic app (e.g. client-only routes) protected by Auth0.
+The store is statically rendered using the gatsby-source-strapi plugin, and the order search dashboard is a dynamic app (e.g. client-only routes) protected by GitHub OAuth.

-## Free Swag for Contributors

-If you're a contributor to Gatsby, that means you can get one free item from our store!
-Log in using your GitHub account and we'll give you a discount code good for a t-shirt or socks.
-With five or more contributions, You can claim your **level two** swag!

-See [the docs for claiming contributor swag](https://next.gatsbyjs.org/docs/contributor-swag/) for additional details.

-## Cheap Swag for All

-We sell our swag at pretty close to cost (we round for easy math) and we don’t charge shipping fees.
-Grab a t-shirt or socks and show everyone your favorite blazing fast framework!

 ## Frequently Asked Questions

 <details>
-  <summary><strong>Why does it say I'm not eligible when I enter the discount code?</strong></summary>
+  <summary><strong>Why does it say I don't find my order when I enter GitHub login?</strong></summary>

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->

 Try opening the store in an incognito window and then proceed to check out.
-When checking out, make sure you're using the same email that's listed on your GitHub account.
+When checking out, make sure you're using the same GitHub account that's listed on your order email.

 </details>